Hawxy/Schematic.AspNetCore/README.md

 builder.Services.AddSchematicTraitReport<TenantCatalog, SeatSource>("seats", o => o.Cron = "0 0 3 * * ?");
 ```

-The source receives each tenant id and handles tenancy itself (a context factory, its own scope — whatever your app uses); return `null` to skip a tenant.
-Tenants are processed with bounded parallelism, so acquire per-tenant resources inside the call.
+The source receives each tenant id and handles tenancy itself, return `null` to skip a tenant.
+Tenants are processed with bounded parallelism, so you're safe to acquire per-tenant resources inside the call.
 With `AddSchematicQuartz`, every report that sets a cron runs on that schedule (missed runs fire once on startup; trait upserts are last-write-wins, so re-runs are safe).
 One failing tenant is logged and retried on the next run without sinking the rest.
 Reports without a cron — or apps not using Quartz — run on demand via `ISchematicTraitReportRunner.RunReportAsync("seats")`.

 Set `o.ScheduleEnabled = false` to keep a report registered and on-demand runnable without anything firing it on a schedule: